nick6918/MyDeepLearning/README.md

 ## Special Thanks

-This repo is heavily referenced with the assignment of cs231n.
-Special thanks to the great staff who gives us such a great online course materails.
+This repo is heavily referenced with the assignment of Stanford cs231n.
+Special thanks to the great staff who give us such a great online course materials.

 Course link: http://cs231n.stanford.edu/